-In accordance with the terms of the 2001 Plan, the board has determined that the bonuses to be paid to each participating named executive officer upon the consummation of this offering will be paid both in restricted stock units and in cash.
+In accordance with the terms of the 2001 Plan, the board has determined that the bonuses to be paid to each participating named executive officer upon the consummation of this offering will be paid both in shares of restricted stock and in cash.

-The number of shares of common stock to be received by each participating named executive officer, assuming full vesting of the restricted stock units and assuming an initial offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, upon the consummation of this offering is estimated to be as follows:
+The number of shares of restricted stock to be received by each participating named executive officer, assuming an initial offering price of \$16.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, upon the consummation of this offering is estimated to be as follows:

-Mr. Young
+Mr. Young 77,446

-Mr. Faison
+Mr. Faison 38,723

-Mr. Dwyer
+Mr. Dwyer 30,979

-Mr. O'Brien
+Mr. O'Brien 46,468

-The cash amount payable to each participating named executive officer under the plan upon the consummation of this offering is estimated to be as follows:
+The cash amount payable to each participating named executive officer under the plan, assuming an initial offering price of \$16.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, upon the consummation of this offering is estimated to be as follows:

-Mr. Young \$
+Mr. Young \$ 1,239,136

-Mr. Faison \$
+Mr. Faison \$ 619,568

-Mr. Dwyer \$
+Mr. Dwyer \$ 495,654

-Mr. O'Brien \$
+Mr. O'Brien \$ 743,481